pantoska-tieto/antoskape-project/README.md

-1. To enable the building/testing for other target boards than ESP32 S3 Devkitc, update the respective testcase.yml/sample.yaml files in sections platform_allow integration_platforms (if required in integration tests) with demanded target board string - see example:
+1. To enable the building/testing for other target boards than ESP32 S3 Devkitc, update the respective testcase.yml/sample.yaml files in sections platform_allow integration_platforms (if required in integration tests) with demanded target board string - see example, or read <a href="documentation/Tests_user_guide.md">Tests User Guide</a>:

 ```copy
 common: